Christine Sonali Merrill: Career

 She made her maiden Olympics appearance representing Sri Lanka at the 2012 Summer Olympics.
 In July 2012, she received a wild card entry to compete at the 2012 Summer Olympics after failing to meet direct qualification criteria.
 She was also the only female track and field athlete from Sri Lanka to compete at the 2012 Olympics and was just one of two track and field athletes from Sri Lanka to represent the county at the London Olympics alongside Anuradha Cooray.
 She took part in the women's 400m hurdles at the 2012 London Olympics and was placed at 30th position and was eliminated in the first round, though she broke her own seasonal record with 57.15 seconds.
 She was persuaded by the then President of Athletic Association of Sri Lanka Major General Palitha Fernando to represent Sri Lanka at the 2012 Olympics and she qualified to represent Sri Lanka at the Olympics through her mother.
 She also received media attention from viewers and became an internet sensation when she was lined up as part of Sri Lankan contingent during the opening ceremony of the 2012 London Olympics.
 She was also included in a list of most attractive Olympic athletes of all time.
 She was also dubbed as an "Accidental Olympian" by the San Diego Union-Tribune.
 Christine also became the first UC San Diego's first track and field athlete to compete at the Olympics and became the third Olympian from Bakersfield to participate at the Olympics after Jimmy Watkins and Jake Varner.

 Her personal best of 56.45 which she set in Chula Vista also ranks as the national record of Sri Lanka.
 She finished fourth in the women's hurdles event at the 2013 Asian Athletics Championships in Pune with a timing of 59.72 seconds and followed it up with fifth place finish as part of the Sri Lankan team in the women's 4 x 400 meter relay with a timing of 3: 39.54 minutes.
 She also competed in the 400m hurdles at the 2013 World Championships in Moscow, but was disqualified in the preliminary round.
 She also represented Sri Lanka at the 2014 Commonwealth Games in Glasgow which also marked her maiden appearance at the Commonwealth Games.
 During the 2014 Commonwealth Games, she was eliminated with a timing of 58.65 seconds in the first round.
 In 2014, she competed in her last competition in San Marcos and then ended her career as a track and field athlete at the age of 27.

 Biography

-She was born to Sri Lankan mother Neloufa Merill and American father Alex Merill in Bakersfield, California in the USA.
-Her parents were pediatricians and both met each other for the first time during residency.
+She was born to Sri Lankan mother Neloufa Merill and American father Alex Merill in Bakersfield, California, in the USA.
+Her parents were pediatricians and met each other for the first time during residency.
 She has one elder sister and three young siblings.
-Her grandfather Terrence Isaac Perera was an engineer.
+Her grand father Terrence Isaac Pereram was an engineer.